About the initiative

 On August 5, 2017, we launched phase 2 of the Bike Champions project, focusing on these neighborhoods of NPU V, with funding support from the Annie E. Casey Foundation, the Atlanta Regional Commission and Fulton County's PICH program, and PeopleForBikes.

-Today, five Champions from NPU V are working to expand awareness and love for bike share.
-If you live or work in the area and would like to invite the Champions to present to your organization or business or attend an event, contact us!
+Five Champions from NPU V worked to expand awareness and love for bike share.
 Visit www.atlantabike.org/champions_npuv to learn more.